alexkehayias/chocolatier/README.md

 0. Clone the project and all submodules `git clone --recursive https://github.com/alexkehayias/chocolatier`
 1. Start the browser REPL server `lein figwheel`
-2. Navigate your browser to `http://127.0.0.1:3449` to connect to the REPL
+2. Navigate your browser to `http://127.0.0.1:3449/dev` to connect to the REPL
-3. In the REPL, change namespaces `(in-ns 'chocolatier.core)` then start the game `(restart-game!)`.
-This may take a few seconds to load assets and init WebGL (if your browser supports it).
+3. The example game should start immediately, changes to files will automatically restart the game

 ### With `figwheel` and emacs using `cider`